wdawson/okta.github.io/_source/_use_cases/api_access_management/index.md

 OpenID Connect is also available separately.
 Similarly, Okta provides a client management API for onboarding, monitoring, and deprovisioning client apps.

-API Access Management is an {% api_lifecycle ea %} feature.

 ## OAuth 2.0 and OpenID Connect

 When do you use API Access Management and when do you use OpenID Connect?